Messaging apps in India: overview, usage, and current statistics

-It’s no secret that messaging apps are the most commonly-used form of digital communication.
-In this article, we’ll take a closer look at the messaging app usage in a country with one of the fastest digital growth rates: India.
+It’s no secret that messaging is the most commonly-used form of digital communication.
+In this article, we’ll take a closer look at the current statistics, rankings, and usage of messaging apps in India.

 Indians love smartphones, they love to communicate on messaging apps, and they certainly love WhatsApp!
 When it comes to digital growth and messaging app usage, India is definitely one of the most dynamic markets right now.